ehazlett/shipyard/readme.md

 # Shipyard
 Shipyard is a web UI for http://docker.io

-To run the latest version:
+To run the latest version on port 8000:

+`docker run -p :8000 ehazlett/shipyard`

+Or to run on a custom port (leave the `-p` option off to get random port):

-`docker run ehazlett/shipyard`
+`docker run -p 8005:8000 ehazlett/shipyard`

 Username: admin
 Password: shipyard